lckfc/bashscripts/README.md

-# bashscripts
+# Jenkins Repository
-Test repository for my bash scripts.
+A place for all Jenkins jobs that are pulled from an SCM.